neunzehnhundert97/PySAMT/README.md

 # Marvin

-This framework ontop of [telepot](https://github.com/nickoala/telepot) is intended to ease the creation of simple Telegram chat bots.
-With a syntax as seen in web frameworks like [flask](https://github.com/pallets/flask), writing the bot will only be about defining what the bot answer to certain message, skipping the lower levels involved.
+This framework on top of [telepot](https://github.com/nickoala/telepot) is intended to ease the creation of simple Telegram chat bots.
+With a syntax as seen in web frameworks like [flask](https://github.com/pallets/flask), writing the bot will only be about defining what the bot will answer to certain messages, skipping the lower levels involved.

 ## A simple example